Whiteknight/whiteknight.github.com/drafts/rosella_test_vector.md

     ok 3 - test 3
     # You passed all 3 tests

 So that's what we expect, and all is right with the universe.
-We can use a hash instead to give names to all the tests:
+Instead of an array of data, we can use a hash to give names to all the tests:

     function main[main]()
     {